 Bands are one of my favorite things to recommend for anyone working out at home or for those of my clients that travel a lot.
 Not only are they inexpensive but they take up virtually no room and you can do so many exercise with them (here’s a fun arm workout for example!).

-Specifically, it gives you the ability to work your back muscles which is normally a challenge with just body weight activities.
+I love them because they give you the ability to work your back muscles which is normally a challenge with just body weight activities.
 I also recommend bands because they’re easy to travel with!
 They don’t take much room in your suitcase and you still get a workout while away.

-If you check out my youtube channel there’s quite a few videos using just resistance bands that will give you a great workout!

-Below is actually an awesome deal on bands and really all you need for at home workouts.
+If you don’t want more strength bands, below is actually an awesome deal on the exact bands I mention aboveand really all you need for at home workouts.

-Purple Strength Band: great to help you work on your back muscles.
-It provides ideal resistance or can be folded in two to help with glutes.
+Purple Strength Band: great to help you work on your back muscles. and muscles of the posterior chain It provides ideal resistance or can be folded in two to help with glutes!

 Now, before you skip over this section let me remind you of two things: strength training is easily the best way to improve your posture, stimulate your muscles and keep you healthy long term.

 The other point to keep in mind is that you don’t need to purchase the whole rack!
 I would suggest starting with a set of 12’s, 15’s & 20’s.
 That alone will get you seriously started and sweaty.
 Not enough money?
 Just grab the 15’s.
 You can still rock a lot of sweaty workouts with one pair of dumbbells.

 Just don’t get the ones that you add plates to in order to up the weight.
 They definitely save you money but they’re a huge pain in the ass.
 They’re bulky and they take too much time between exercises.
 Grab regular hex dumbbells.
 And if money is a thing, only grab one weight- your money is better spent!